That dollar amount results from a -9.3% decrease from $125.2 million 5 years earlier in 2019.

 Below are exports from Central African Republic that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Central African Republic’s goods trail Central African importer spending on foreign products.

-Central African Republic has highly negative net exports and therefore deep international trade deficits under the product category entitled machinery including computers.
+Central African Republic has highly negative net exports and therefore deep international trade deficits under the product categories entitled vehicles and mineral fuels including oil.

 Central African Export Companies